Skip to content

 Special use permits (or conditional use permits in some jurisdictions) signal that specific high-value uses are being introduced to an area: medical facilities, educational institutions, large retail, or entertainment venues.
 Each of these uses generates foot traffic and economic activity that affects surrounding property values.

-The challenge is that zoning changes happen in public meetings — city council sessions, planning commission hearings, board of adjustment reviews.
+Zoning changes happen in public meetings - city council sessions, planning commission hearings, board of adjustment reviews.
 These meetings generate hundreds of hours of discussion per month across a single county.
 Manually tracking every meeting is impractical for most investment teams.

 What to Watch For